-A-level English Literature is a challenging, but highly rewarding course, which allows you to read a wide range of both classics and contemporary writing.
-The AS programme is designed to allow students to conduct indepth studies in each of the three the main genres of English Literature - poetry, prose and drama.
+A-level English Literature is a challenging, but highly rewarding, course, which allows you to read a wide range of both classics and contemporary writing.
+The AS programme is designed to allow students to conduct indepth studies in each of the three main genres of English Literature - poetry, prose and drama.
 Throughout Year 12, students will also get a taster of a wide range of other texts as they explore short passages for independent analysis and close reading as they prepare for the unseen paper.

 At A2, students explore English Literature through the ages, from medieval times through the 20th and 21st centuries, covering poetry, prose and drama.
-The texts change from year to year, but recent choices have included: Measure for Measure (William Shakespeare), The Glass Menagerie (Tennessee Williams), The Knight's Prologue and Tale (Geoffrey Chaucer) and Mrs. Dalloway (Virginia Woolf).
+The texts change from year to year, but recent choices have included: King Lear (William Shakespeare), The Glass Menagerie (Tennessee Williams), The Merchant's Prologue and Tale (Geoffrey Chaucer) and Mrs. Dalloway (Virginia Woolf) and Wide Sargasso Sea (Jean Rhys).
 Also, in Year 13, students will engage with critical theory by evaluating - and critiquing - what other readers have to say about the texts.